 I.C.3.
 The Director may require the Permittee to submit additional information when reviewing permit modification requests to ensure the safe handling of used oil at the processing facility in accordance with 19-6-710(3)(b)(xii) of the Utah Code Annotated.

 I.C.4.
-The Director may modify this Permit as necessary to protect human health and the environment, because of statutory or regulatory changes.
+The Director may modify this Permit as necessary to protect human health and the environment or because of statutory or regulatory changes.

 I.C.5.
 The Permittee shall notify the Director, in writing, of any non-substantive changes, such as changes in the contact person, within 20 days of the change, or because of operation changes affecting this Permit.